microsoft/ignite25-LAB532-get-real-with-real-time-intelligence-to-transform-data-into-action/lab/instructions/tutorial-8-create-map.md

-# Real-Time Intelligence tutorial part 8: create map
+# Real-Time Intelligence tutorial part 8: Create Map

 In this part of the tutorial, you learn how to create a map using geospatial data.